-Financial Controller - oversees the budgeting process, prepares monthly, quarterly and annual financial reporting, prepares financial forecasts, assures on a regular basis, with Divisions, oversight of company operations, cost control and financial performance monitoring
+Financial Controller - oversees the budgeting process as well as the monthly, quarterly and annual financial reporting.
+He prepares financial forecasts and assures on a regular basis, with Divisions, oversight of Company operations.

 Accounting and Consolidation - Prepares consolidated accounts.
 Elaborates and cascades through the organization accounting procedures and assures on a continual basis their adequacy relative to legal and regulatory reporting requirements.
 This Department also has oversight of Internal Control in the Company.
-It oversees the implementation of process and good practice to assure the effectiveness of Internal Control across the company.
-This responsibility is carried out under the company's Chief Compliance Officer.
+It oversees the implementation of process and good practice to assure the effectiveness of Internal Control across the Company.
+This responsibility is carried out under the Company's Chief Compliance Officer.